kimengu-david/pesapy/docs/index.rst

 .. figure:: https://mpesapy.s3.amazonaws.com/static_assets/status.png
    :alt: App Screenshot

-   App Screenshot
 NOTE: To check the status of an STK push sent to the customer.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| You can use the trans\_status method of MpesaExpress class.
+You can use the trans\_status method of MpesaExpress class.
-| The method takes a single argument ie checkout\_request\_id that is
-always sent back
+The method takes a single argument ie checkout\_request\_id that is always sent back
-| as a response from the STK/M-Pesa express transaction.
+as a response from the STK/M-Pesa express transaction.
 This is used to
-query whether
-| the customer did actually complete the STK push sent to their phone
+query whether the customer did actually complete the STK push sent to their phone
 number.

 .. code:: python